Ismail Amat: Career in the national government

-In 1986, Ismail was elevated to the national government and became Minister of the State Ethnic Affairs Commission, a key position in charge of affairs concerning ethnic minorities, especially the Tibetans and Muslim groups such as the Uyghurs.
-As a prominent Muslim CPC leader, he served as a mouthpiece of China's ethnic policies and condemned separatist movements.
+In 1986, Ismail was elevated to the national government and became Director of the National Ethnic Affairs Commission, a key position in charge of affairs concerning ethnic minorities, especially the Tibetans and Muslim groups such as the Uyghurs.
+As a prominent Muslim CCP leader, he served as a mouthpiece of China's ethnic policies and condemned separatist movements.
 He served in the position until 1998, and concurrently as vice-chairman of the Chinese People's Political Consultative Conference (CPPCC) from 1988 to 1993.
 From 1993 to 2003 he also served as a vice-premier-level State Councillor.
 During his tenure there were multiple anti-Chinese protests in Xinjiang which were suppressed by the government.
 Amat supported the official policy of harshly treating ethnic separatists while promoting economic growth and stability in minority regions.

 From 2003 to 2008 Ismail served as vice-chairman of the 10th National People's Congress.
 As one of the highest-ranking Uyghur or Muslim politicians in the history of the People's Republic of China, he frequently visited Central Asian nations and met with visiting dignitaries from Islamic countries.

 After the September 11 attacks in 2001, the United States captured a number of Chinese Uyghurs in the War in Afghanistan and held them in the Guantanamo Bay detention camp.
 China considered the Uyghur detainees terrorists and demanded that the US hand them over to Chinese custody.
 When the demand was refused, Ismail condemned the US in 2006.

-Ismail served as a member of seven consecutive CPC Central Committees, from the 10th to the 16th, spanning 45 years.
+Ismail served as a member of seven consecutive CCP Central Committees, from the 10th to the 16th, spanning 45 years.

 Death

 Ismail Amat died on 16 October 2018 in Beijing, at the age of 83.
 He was buried at the Babaoshan Revolutionary Cemetery.
-Chinese Communist Party general secretary Xi Jinping, Vice President Wang Qishan, Party former General Secretary Hu Jintao, other Party Politburo Standing Committee members Li Zhanshu, Wang Yang, Wang Huning, Zhao Leji, Han Zheng and many other top leaders attended his funeral.
+CCP general secretary Xi Jinping, Vice President Wang Qishan, former CCP general secretary Hu Jintao, other CCP Politburo Standing Committee members Li Zhanshu, Wang Yang, Wang Huning, Zhao Leji, Han Zheng and other top leaders attended his funeral.